stuburger/yafl/README.md

 > **Note:**
 >
-> Any other props will be forwarded (along with any props specified by commonFieldProps on the Form component) to your component or render prop.
+> Any other props will be forwarded (along with any props specified by `sharedProps` on the Form component) to your component or render prop.

 ### Field Props